albertomh/Nacar/README.md

 <img src="docs/img/nacar-wordmark-alt.svg" alt="Nacar" width="300"/>

-Nacar is a tool for creating interactive text-based interfaces from user-defined blueprints.
+Nacar is a tool for creating interactive text-based interfaces from simple user-defined blueprints.
 Say goodbye to remembering long, arcane shell commands!

 **TODO: add side-by-side comparison video of a simple YAML blueprint and the resulting screen in bash.**